byrkbrk/conditional-ddpm/README.md

 </div>

 ### Sprite
-To train the model from scratch on Sprite dataset,
+To train the model from scratch on Sprite dataset:
 ~~~
-python3 train.py --dataset-name sprite --device your-device
+python3 train.py --dataset-name sprite
 ~~~
-Above, please change `your-device` input, as either `cuda` or `mps`.

-In order to sample from a (pre-trained) checkpoint, run:
+In order to sample from our (pretrained) checkpoint, run:
 ~~~
-python3 sample.py pre_trained_sprite_checkpoint_49.pth --n-samples 225 --n-images-per-row 15 --device your-device
+python3 sample.py pre_trained_sprite_checkpoint_49.pth --n-samples 225 --n-images-per-row 15
 ~~~

 Results (jpeg and gif files) will be saved into `generated-images` directory, and are seen below where each three rows represents a class label (in total 15 rows and 5 classes).